-The expansion deposits represent security deposits received from customers, which are expected to be returned to the customer upon project completion.
+Expansion deposits represent security deposits received from customers, which are expected to be returned to the customer upon project completion.

-The transition cost liability represents payments to be made in relation to the restructuring costs from the 2017 Amalgamation Transaction.
-Refer to Note 1 for details.
+The transition cost liability represents payments to be made in relation to the restructuring costs from the 2017 amalgamation transaction.